sweetsweetstefan/cloudmc-cloudca-kb/rbac/en/rbac-en.md

 ## Definitions
 - **Permission:** An authorization to execute a particular task.  **System permissions** govern access to functionality in the CloudMC console, **environment permissions** govern access to a service's resources

-- **System Role:** A defined collection of system permissions inside an organization.
+- **System Role:** A collection of system permissions inside an organization.
 CloudMC comes with five **fixed roles** which cannot be modified, and **custom roles** can be created.
 Generally, system roles are referred to simply as "roles"

 - **Scope:** The organization or organizations to which a system role is applied